IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 ```

 If you would like to adjust some Alonzo specific parameters like `maxCollateralInputs`, the  procedure
-would be the same - use search option in your editor, find proper place and edit it accordingly to your needs:
+would be the same - use the search option in your editor, find the proper place and edit it accordingly to your needs:

 ```sh
 jq -r '